Scholarships, grants, and tuition discounts are a great way to reduce the amount that it costs to attend school.

 - Respond to your award offers via the Award Letter which can be found on your Student Portal.
 You will receive an email notification when you have awards pending

-The Presidential Scholarship, Kingdom Scholarship, and Engaging Hope Scholarship applications are also due by March 1, 2021
+The Kingdom Scholarship and Engaging Hope Scholarship applications are also due by March 1

 The Scholarship Committee will meet during the following weeks to review applications: